Travel insurance necessary for trekking in the Langtang

-- SLEEPING BAGS: Even though we will be staying in hotels with services, you should still take precautions and bring a sleeping bag with you.
-It is advised that you bring your sleeping bags with you on the path if you want to get the finest night's sleep possible.
+- SLEEPING BAGS: Even though we will be staying in hotels with services, you should still take precautions and bring a sleeping bag.
+You should bring your sleeping bags with you on the path if you want to get the most pleasing night's sleep possible.

 - PERSONAL BAGS: One thing you want to be assured of while embarking on an outdoor excursion is that you'll be comfy the entire time.
 This is especially true if you plan on hiking a long and arduous trail.
-The sort of hiking backpack you choose will have a big influence on how much fun you have on your expedition.
-If you're hauling a lot of stuff, you'll want a bag that evenly distributes the weight so you don't become fatigued too quickly.
+The sort of hiking backpack you choose will greatly influence how much fun you have on your expedition.
+If you're hauling a lot of stuff, you'll want a bag that evenly distributes the weight, so you don't become fatigued too quickly.

 When we go on a journey, the most important thing we need is a passport.
-At least one copy of our passport and visa is required.
-We will receive the visa before we arrive.
+Therefore, at least one copy of our passport and visa is required.
+We will receive the key before we arrive.
 To visit the Langtang area, you'll need a Nepal visa.
-You may get a visa on arrival at the main points of entry, but if you like to be prepared, you can apply for a Nepal visa ahead of time.
+You may get a ticket on arrival at the main points of entry, but if you like to be prepared, you can apply for a Nepal visa ahead of time.
 You must carry your passport and two passport-size photographs with you at all times.

-How are the guides, Poters, and Tipping system in Nepal?
+How are the guides, Potters, and Tipping systems in Nepal?

 Local Guides are English-speaking individuals who will assist you on the trail for the duration.
 They will not be able to carry your luggage, but they will be able to answer your questions and give information about the area as you go.
 It is always recommended that you go with a guide.
-When traveling at a high height, you may have AMS; nevertheless, if you are unfamiliar with hikes, your guide will be extremely helpful.
+When traveling at a high height, you may have AMS; nevertheless, your guide will be extremely helpful if you are unfamiliar with hikes.

 Tipping will cost you ten percent of the entire bill.
-This ten percent is split between the guide and the porter, with 60 percent going to the guide and 40 percent going to the porter.
+This ten percent is split between the guide and the porter, with 60 percent going to the direction and 40 percent to the porter.

 TERMS AND CONDITIONS OF BOOKING

-We are flexible with bookings, however, you must pay a 25% deposit when you confirm your reservation, with the balance required upon arrival.
+We are flexible with bookings.
+However, you must pay a 30% deposit when you confirm your reservation, with the balance required upon arrival.
 There are no hidden costs with us.

 If you wish to join a group, you may learn more about the terms and conditions by contacting us.

 The Company or its Agent should receive the non-refundable deposit.
-When scheduling a personalized vacation with the company, a larger deposit or full payment may be expected upfront.
+A larger deposit or full payment may be expected upfrCompanyn scheduling a personalized vacation with the company.
 If a deposit is required in addition to that stated in this section, the firm will inform you at the time of booking.
 A bank transfer or a credit card deposit can be used to reserve a reservation (Visa or MasterCard).

 We are flexible with bookings, but last-minute cancellations are not refundable.
 You must pay the complete package fee to secure your spot on one of our Langtang area trekking trips at the last minute.
 We'll do our best to complete the task before the deadline.
 For the best experience, arrive in Kathmandu at least a day ahead of time.
-For further information, please contact us directly.
+For further information, please get in touch with us directly.